Title: Together or not at all

 “There’s always a first time,” Danny returned stubbornly, but Clint just shook his head.

-“There’s nothing wrong with being single you know, Danno,” Tony said softly, and his two friends looked at him quickly.
+“There’s nothing wrong with being single you know, Danno,” Tony said softly speaking for the first time in hours, and his two friends looked at him quickly.
 They hadn’t even really thought that he was paying attention to their conversation.
+Although both knew they should have known better.

-“Maybe I don’t wanna spend the rest of my life with only you two asshats for company,” Danny snapped, and Tony cocked his head as Clint sighed.
+“Maybe I don’t wanna spend the rest of my life with only you two asshats for company,” Danny snapped, and Tony cocked his head to one side as Clint sighed.

 “You’ve gotta stop letting your mom pressure you about shit that she doesn’t understand,” Tony returned just as quietly spoken as before.
 “I love your mom.
 She’s an awesome lady, but she treats you as if you’re no different than your sibling.
-Sometimes that’s great, but sometimes it’s only detrimental to you.
-Picking a mate is one of them.
-You can’t just run off with any Tom, Dick, or Jane that you come across in a bar.”
+Sometimes that’s great, but sometimes it’s only detrimental to you and honestly her.
+Picking a Guide is one of them.
+You can’t just run off with any Tom, Dick, or Jane that you come across in a bar like the rest of your siblings.”

 “I don’t wanna be alone for the rest of my life!”
 Danny repeated angrily as his hands slashed through the air, “and it feels like time is running out.”

 “Just because you haven’t found your Guide yet, Danno, doesn’t mean that you’re alone,” Tony pointed out earning himself a glare this time, but stubbornly he continued.
-“It’s not as if we’re in any different of a spot than you are.
+“It’s not as if Clint and I are in any different of a spot than you are.
 You say you don’t wanna end up with only us, but I think it’s more than that.
 I think you’re assuming that someday we’ll find our Sentinels and you’ll be left the odd man out.
-That’s not logical though.
+That’s not logical, though.
 First off, if whomever I end up with can’t accept the place you and Clint have in my life, then they aren’t really my mate.

-“You’re stuck with us,” Clint echoed with a nod and Danno huffed, but the relief on his face was obvious.
+“You’re stuck with us,” Clint echoed with a nod and Danno huffed, but the relief on his face was evident.

 “Then, I guess it’s time we blow this popsicle stand and see what the great Tony Stark has to offer us,” Clint suggested, and eventually Danny agreed.